Ashes1Away/CampaignNotes/content/Deities/Primordan - Light of Creation.md

 ## Appearance

 Each race has it's own depiction of Primordan believing their form to be based off it's own.
 However the true form of Primordan is as a featureless humanoid it's visage formed of swirling galaxies.
-Often shown in simple robes among it's creations.<br>
+Often shown in simple robes among it's creations.

 ## History